 Social – provide students with opportunities to discuss and engage in wide-ranging enrichment and community based initiatives with other groups of people from different socio-economic backgrounds, faiths and cultures.

-Furthermore, we seek to develop, within our students, the core principles of Modern British Values as part of our curriculum.
-Our students are encouraged to accept and engage with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+Furthermore we seek to develop, within our students the core principles of Modern British Values as part of our curriculum.
+Our students are encouraged to accept and engage with the Modern British Values of:

-Additional information on BESMART, SMSC and Modern British Values can be found in the student planner.
+Additional information on Be Smart, SMSC and Modern British Values can be found in the student planner.
 Alternatively, if you have any questions or queries related to any of these issues please do not hesitate to contact Miss Whyld, SMSC lead at The Morley Academy or Miss Easton, SMSC lead across the Gorse Academies Trust.